2025 Chilean general election: Background

 By mid-2023, Boric's approval ratings had plummeted to 28%, with 66% disapproving of his administration, according to polls.
 Analysts cited economic stagnation, legislative gridlock, and public safety concerns as primary factors.
 The right-wing Republican Party, led by Kast, capitalized on this discontent, securing a dominant victory in the May 2023 Constitutional Council elections, resulting in the failed 2023 Chilean constitutional referendum.
 Kast declared the results a mandate for "a major change in government", positioning himself as a frontrunner for 2025.
 Meanwhile, Evelyn Matthei of the Independent Democratic Union (UDI) also gained traction in opinion polls.

 Electoral system

-This will be the first presidential and congressional election since a constitutional amendment was passed and promulgated on 27 December 2022, restoring compulsory voting for all elections and plebiscites for the first time since 2012, except in primary elections.
-Eligible citizens who do not vote will face a fine of approximately 33,000 pesos (around US$35).
+This was the first presidential and congressional election since a constitutional amendment was passed and promulgated on 27 December 2022, restoring compulsory voting for all elections and plebiscites for the first time since 2012, except in primary elections.
+Eligible citizens who did not vote faced a fine of approximately 33,000 pesos (around US$35).

 President

-The President of Chile is elected via a two-round system; a candidate must secure over 50% of the vote to win outright in the first round.
-If no candidate achieves this, the top two contenders advance to a runoff.
-The winner of the presidency will be inaugurated on 11 March 2026.
+The President is elected using the two-round system; if no candidate receives over 50% of the vote to win outright in the first round, a second round will be held.